donadonny/Fitting-Room/README.md

    * Make it nice
    * Decide what to do with add photo fab
    * Make tablet layout
-* Handle activity rotation for MyPhoto activity and MainActivity
+* Handle activity rotation for MainActivity

 ### Possible features:
 * If enough users are not being rated then allow for only one photo to be uploaded/ rated for free and then future photos will be on a per-rate basis where 1 rate = 1 new photo uploaded